fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

 4.  averaging script
 5.  script for covariance estimation

-There are two options for processing the dat
+There are two options for processing the data:

 1.  in interactive mode
 2.  in batch mode